ynikitenko/yarsync/docs/yarsync.1.md

-For example, if one has repositories \"programming/\" and \"music/\" on a laptop \"my\_host\", their names would probably be \"my\_host\", and the names of their copies on an external drive could be \"my\_drive\" (this is different from git, which uses only author's name in logs).
+For example, if one has repositories \"programming/\" and \"music/\" on a laptop \"my\_host\", their names would probably be \"my\_host\", and the names of their copies on an external drive could be \"my\_drive\" (this is different from git, which uses only the author's name in logs).
 If one never creates commits directly on \"my\_drive\", these names can be empty.